 A BDP forum seminar, and possibly other courses that offer a broad foundation on which to build your knowledge of the topic.

 Research, internship, or creative project experiences that connect your BDP topic to your major and your career goals.
-To read spotlights of other students’ experiences, and see some of the research and internship experiences other students in your BDP have had, go to the Connecting Experiences Resources page.
+Visit our student profiles to read about some of the Connecting Experiences BDP students have completed.

 Additional courses you choose to develop your interests in a particular facet of your BDP topic.

-A 3-4 page essay completed at the end of your BDP experience.
+A three to four page essay completed at the end of your BDP experience.
 The integration essay allows you to draw together the different threads of your BDP work and reflect on what they mean to you.

 Courses taken for the BDP may also count toward students’ major requirements, electives, and core curriculum requirements.
 The coursework you do for the BDP must be interdisciplinary in scope, so typically no more than one course from your major discipline may be counted toward the BDP strand.